joaompfonseca/cm-android-portfolio/README.md

 ## Description

 Individual portfolio containing the resolution of the laboratory activities and homeworks of CM.
-Exercises are separated into separate folders.
+Exercises are separated into different folders.

 **Course:** Mobile Computing (2023/2024).